InteXX/BobMeetsAlice/readme.md

 2. **Making a Payment**
    - The user enters a payment amount.
-   - The invoice status changes to `"Paid"`, and the amount is reduced accordingly.
+   - The invoice status changes and the amount is reduced accordingly.
    - A notification service updates all subscribers.

 3. **Real-time Updates**